KylerZan23/fitness-trackerV2/docs/adr/imperial-units-support.md

 ### Technical Implementation

+1. Central Units Utility:
+   - Created `src/lib/units.ts` with standardized conversion functions
+   - All unit conversions are centralized to ensure consistency and maintainability
+   - Added utility functions for displaying distances, elevation, and pace calculations

+2. RunList component:
+   - Updated to use centralized unit conversion functions
-1. RunList component: Converted distances from meters to miles, pace from min/km to min/mile, elevation from meters to feet
+   - Displays distances in miles, pace in min/mile, elevation in feet

+3. ManualRunLogger component:
+   - Updated to use centralized unit conversion functions
+   - Input labels indicate miles
-2. ManualRunLogger component: Changed input labels to indicate miles, converted user inputs from miles to meters before sending to Strava API
+   - User inputs are converted to metric before sending to Strava API

+4. README documentation:
-3. README documentation: Updated to reflect imperial unit support
+   - Updated to reflect imperial unit support

 ### Future Considerations